Nkayi, Zimbabwe: Politics

 It has two constituencies and has produced some of Zimbabwe's liberation war heroes like Roy Reagen Yembeyembe Ndlovu of Mdengelele area.
 The place has a poor road network where Ntubeni bus services dominate the route.
 It has been divided into two constituencies, south and north: the North being occupied by Zanu-PF sithembiso nyoni and the South by the Zanu-PF led by Stars Mathe.
 The former MP of the area was Abednico Bhebhe.

 It is underdeveloped with poor water and school facilities.
 There are several chiefs in the area including the Sikobokobo.
 Shangani River, which is one of the biggest rivers in Zimbabwe, covers the area.
 Nkayi District is also rich with history of the Ndebele Kingdom as this where the last King of the Ndebeles King Lobhengula perished in the hands of the British in collaboration with Shona men of 1893.

 People from Mdengelele and Malinga use it for their livestock to drink and take water for consumption.

+Geography

+Villages

+There are several villages in the Nkayi district: